-Comments: Similar to the Homido Mini in that they are designed as lenses that you have to hold to your eyes instead of it being goggles strapped to your head, but the difference between Google Cardboard and Homido Mini is that Google Cardboard cups your eyes, and allows less peripheral vision so that you’re more immersed in the VR content.
-Again, this option is also on the lower-end for cost, which makes this and the Homido Mini the best bang for your buck in terms of quality of image, effective VR experience, and practicality of use.
+Comments: Again, like the Homido Mini and Google Cardboard they are designed as lenses that you have to hold to your eyes instead of it being goggles strapped to your head, but like the viewfinder it cups your eyes, and allows less peripheral vision so that you’re more immersed in the VR content.
+Again, this option is also on the lower end for cost, which makes this and the Homido Mini the best bang for your buck in terms of quality of image, effective VR experience, and practicality of use.
 The Google Cardboard is also very light-weight and packs away easy inside of the fitted cardboard box it comes in.
 Considering all of the factors, Google Cardboard and Homido Mini are the cheapest and easiest ways to view VR content.

 Options in the market: Tethered